silversub/terraform/provider-endpoint.md

 The steps involved in configuring your IBM Cloud Provider plug-in for Terraform runtime to use the private Cloud Service Endpoint (CSE) of an {{site.data.keyword.cloud_notm}} service within  public CSE in [Production environment](https://cloud.ibm.com).

-You can configure the {{site.data.keyword.cloud_notm}} provider for IBM Cloud Provider plug-in for Terraform to communicate with an {{site.data.keyword.cloud_notm}} service by using the service's private service endpoint.
+You can configure the IBM Cloud Provider plug-in for Terraform to communicate with an {{site.data.keyword.cloud_notm}} service by using the service's private service endpoint.
 {: shortdesc}

 1. Setup the IBM Cloud Provider plug-in for Terraform engine and an {{site.data.keyword.cloud_notm}} provider, in {{site.data.keyword.cloud_notm}} virtual machine by using private VLAN.
 And provision the enabled Virtual Routing and Forwarding (VRF) account.
 For information about the {{site.data.keyword.bplong_notm}} private end points, see [{{site.data.keyword.bplong_notm}} endpoint prerequisites](/docs/schematics?topic=schematics-private-endpoints#private-network-prereqs).